 In Psalms 104, a similar event is described.
-Verse 6 tells that before the creation of the inhabited world, the earth was covered by primordial waters, likened to a garment enveloping a person.
-There were so many waters, that even the mountains were covered by them (“the waters stood above the mountains”).
+Verse 6 claims that before the creation of the inhabited world, the earth was covered by primordial waters, likened to a garment enveloping a person.
+There were so many waters that even the mountains were covered by them (“the waters stood above the mountains”).
 YHWH then rebukes the waters and thundered at them in the manner of a storm god, causing them to retreat (7: “They fled at your blast, rushed away at the sound of your thunder”).
 The waters flee to the designated place established by YHWH (8: “They rose mountains, sank valleys, to the place you established for them”), and their boundary is set to prevent the seawater from covering the dry land again (9: “You set bounds they must not pass so that they never again cover the earth”).

-The significant similarities in substance and vocabulary between Genesis 1 and Psalms 104 (here and in further verses) have led scholars to argue for a dependency between the two.
+The significant similarities in substance and vocabulary between Genesis 1 and Psalms 104 (here and in further verses) have led scholars to argue for a relationship of dependency between the two.
 However, since none of these texts appears to be reliant on the other, they seem to have been independently influenced by a common Israelite source.
-Among the two, Psalms 104 preserves more traces of original theomachy during creation, with its description of the waters’ flight, God’s rebuke, and thunderous actions.
+Psalms 104 preserves more traces of original theomachy during creation, with its description of the waters’ flight, God’s rebuke, and thunderous actions.
 Both texts, however, arrive at the same conclusion: when the dry land emerged from the receding waters, the sea basin—where the primordial waters gathered—was simultaneously formed.

 Other biblical texts that describe the closing of the primordial waters in their new basin during creation imply that a cosmogony portraying the land submerged by water as the initial state was widespread in ancient Israelite poetry.
 Noteworthy examples include Job 26 and 38, Psalms 89 and 74, and Jeremiah 5:22.
-The latter clarifies that the boundary of the sea, its bars and doors, which are mentioned in Psalms 104 and Job 38 (among others), are merely a metaphor for the sand, which separates the seawater in its new, present-day basin, from the inhabited earth.
+The last-named clarifies that the boundary of the sea, its bars and doors, which are mentioned in Psalms 104 and Job 38 (among others), are merely a metaphor for the sand, which separates the seawater in its new, present-day basin, from the inhabited earth.

-The widespread adoption of such a creation in West Asia during the first millennium BCE can be inferred from the Babylonian work Enuma Eliš, which was composed around the 12th–10th centuries.
-The existence of its multiple manuscripts from that era, as well as the commentaries dedicated to it and the works composed under its influence, reveal the broad distribution of that work.
-According to Enuma Eliš, Tiamtu (Tiamat) whose name is the Akkadian term for sea, existed before the gods and the inhabited world were created (I 1–5).
-After the gods were born and battled against Tiamtu through their new king Marduk, the latter began creating the world by dividing his defeated enemy Tiamtu into two parts.
-The upper liquid part he formed as the blue sky (VI 138–140), while on her lower liquid part, he poured a mountain of dust, causing the water to flow out in the form of the Euphrates and Tigris rivers (V 54–58; cf. VII, 70).
+The widespread adoption of such a creation account in West Asia during the first millennium BCE can be inferred from the Babylonian work Enuma Eliš, which was composed around the 12th–10th centuries BCE.
+The existence of multiple manuscripts from that era, as well as the commentaries dedicated to it and the works composed under its influence, reveal the broad distribution of that work.
+According to Enuma Eliš, Tiamtu (Tiamat), whose name is the Akkadian term for the sea, existed before the gods and the inhabited world were created (I 1–5).
+After the gods were born and battled against Tiamtu under their new king Marduk, the latter began creating the world by dividing his defeated enemy Tiamtu into two parts.
+The upper liquid part he transformed into the blue sky (VI 138–140), while on the lower liquid part he poured a mountain of dust, causing the water to flow out in the form of the Euphrates and Tigris rivers (V 54–58; cf. VII, 70).